danielga/gm_luaerror2/readme.md

 gm_luaerror2
 ============

-A module for GMod that adds hooks for obtaining errors that happen on the client and server (if activated on server, it also pushes errors from clients).
+A module for Garry's Mod that adds hooks for obtaining errors that happen on the client and server (if activated on server, it also pushes errors from clients).

 Info
 -------